 |Artifacts functional?||Package complete?||

-All components relevant to evaluation are included to the package?
+All components relevant to evaluation are included in the package?

 Note that proprietary artifacts need not be included.
 If they are required to exercise the package then this should be documented, along with instructions on how to obtain them.
 Proxies for proprietary data should be included so as to demonstrate the analysis.

-The artifacts associated with the paper will receive "Artifacts Evaluated
+The artifacts associated with the paper will receive an "Artifacts Evaluated

 - Functional" badge only if they are found to be documented, consistent,